Study Finds Higher Number Of Coronavirus Cases Among Viewers Of Fox News Host Accused Of Downplaying Virus

 “The paper says viewership of Hannity relative to Carlson is associated with approximately 30% more COVID-19 cases by March 14, and 21% more COVID-19 deaths by March 28,” NPR News noted.

-The NPR News report noted that Carlson warned as early as February 25 that the virus could spread quickly through asymptomatic carriers, and predicted that there could be as many as 27 million deaths globally, with the potential of one million in the United States.
+The report also noted that Carlson warned as early as February 25 that the virus could spread quickly through asymptomatic carriers, and predicted that there could be as many as 27 million deaths globally, with the potential of one million in the United States.
 At the same time, Hannity was echoing statements from President Donald Trump downplaying the severity of the outbreak and predicting that it would soon be over.

 Both Hannity and Trump also made comparisons between the novel coronavirus and the influenza virus, which public health experts have said is not an apt comparison.

 “And today, thankfully, zero people in the United States of America have died from the coronavirus.
 Zero,” Hannity told viewers during an episode in February.

 “Now, let’s put this in perspective.
 In 2017, 61,000 people in this country died from influenza, the flu.
 Common flu.
 Around 100 people die every single day from car wrecks,” the paper quotes Hannity from his show on Feb.
 27.”

 Representatives for Fox News have pushed back against the characterization that Hannity did not cover the outbreak seriously, noting that he had covered the coronavirus outbreak since the early days, including an interview with Dr. Anthony Fauci, who would later become a leading figure on the White House’s coronavirus task force.